Seeing bright red blood in stool is no laughing matter, especially when it’s your own poop.

 - Widened, overgrown veins in the esophagus and stomach

-Bright red blood in stools or maroon-colored stools usually equates to blood coming from the small intestine, large intestine, rectum or anus and can be caused by: (7)
+Bright red blood in stools or maroon-colored stools usually equate to blood coming from the small intestine, large intestine, rectum or anus.
+These are symptoms to discuss with your doctor.

 - Abnormal blood vessels